soonkiji/learn-microservices/README.md

 # Microservices using Spring Cloud on Docker/AWS

-All examples are mostly from Spring Microservices, 2016, Rajesh.
+Most examples are from Spring Microservices, 2016, Rajesh RV.